KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/introduction-to-smart-chain-documentation.md

 ## About Smart Chain Tutorials

-The Smart Chain Tutorials section contains various tutorials that instruct in Smart Chain creation and usage.
+The Smart Chain Tutorials section contains various tutorials that provide instruction in Smart Chain creation and usage.

 For a walkthrough covering multiple tutorials in a targeted fashion, please see the [Learning Launchpad](../basic-docs/start-here/learning-launchpad/learning-path-outlines.html) section.